 Applies To: Dynamics 365 (online), Dynamics 365 (on-premises), Dynamics CRM 2016, Dynamics CRM Online

-Visualizations enable you to graphically view your business data.
-A visualization is attached to an entity in Microsoft Dynamics CRM, and you can attach multiple visualizations to an entity.
-However, only one visualization can be displayed at a time along-side a grid.
-You can view multiple visualizations at once by using a dashboard.
-For more information, see Analyze Data with Dashboards.
+Visualizations let you see your business data graphically.
+A visualization is attached to an entity in Microsoft Dynamics 365.
+You can attach multiple visualizations to an entity, however, only one visualization can be displayed at a time along-side a grid.
+You can view multiple visualizations at the same time by using a dashboard.
+More information: Analyze data with dashboards

-You can use a chart or a web resource as a visualization in Microsoft Dynamics CRM.
-For charts, you can use the chart designer in Microsoft Dynamics CRM.
-However, to use a web resource in a visualization, you must either use the SDK or import a custom visualization XML into Microsoft Dynamics CRM.
-For more information, see Sample: Create, Retrieve, Update, and Delete a Chart.
+You can use a chart or a web resource as a visualization in Microsoft Dynamics 365.
+For charts, you can use the chart designer in Microsoft Dynamics 365.
+However, to use a web resource in a visualization, you must either use the SDK or import a custom visualization XML into Microsoft Dynamics 365.
+More information: Sample: Create, retrieve, update, and delete a chart

-In Microsoft Dynamics CRM, there are two types of visualization ownership: organization-owned and user-owned.
+In Microsoft Dynamics 365, there are two types of visualization ownership: organization-owned and user-owned.

 A user query visualization is not associated with a user query (view), despite the entity name.
 The view aspect of this entity is used only for setting the filter criteria.

-Charts enable you to view summaries of grid data.
+Charts let you see summaries of grid data.
 The charts are built by using the Microsoft Chart Controls for Microsoft .NET Framework 3.5.
-For more information about Microsoft Chart Controls, see Chart Controls for .NET Framework.
+For more information about Microsoft Chart Controls, see Download: Chart Controls for .NET Framework.